diegosz/linux_pop_os_mean_setup/2_install_with_btrfs.md

 btrfs subvolume list /mnt
 ```

-This tutorial and many other are using btrfs version 6.1 and above,
+This tutorial and many other are using btrfs version 6.1 and above, it has
-it has specific commads for creating swapfiles and also for geting
+specific commands for creating swapfiles and also for getting the offset that we
-the offset that we need to update the kernel.
+need to update the kernel.

-At this moment (2023-01-09) the last stable btrfs version is: v5.16.2,
+At this moment (2023-01-09) the last stable btrfs version is: v5.16.2, so we
-so we need to get the create the swapfile manually and get the offset
+need to get the create the swapfile manually and get the offset in another
-in another creative way.
+creative way.

 ```sh
 free -h